cernec1999/hw-fuzzing/README.md

 The following two lines are neccessary to ensure a smooth fuzzing environment.
 The first command simply specifies the location and format of core dump files for AFL.
 The second command sets the CPU to run at the maximum possible frequency.
+The third parameter allows for programs to trace other programs.

 1. `echo '/cores/core.%e.%p' | sudo tee /proc/sys/kernel/core_pattern`
 2. `echo performance | sudo tee /sys/devices/system/cpu/cpu*/cpufreq/scaling_governor`
+3. `echo 0|sudo tee /proc/sys/kernel/yama/ptrace_scope`

 ### VII.
 Fuzz a Design